arthenica/ffmpeg-kit-test/README.md

 Android application also includes a Storage Access Framework (SAF) tab to demonstrate how SAF uris can be used with `FFmpegKit`.

+### License

+`FFmpegKit Test` repository is licensed under the [MIT License](https://opensource.org/licenses/MIT), fonts used by the applications are licensed under the [SIL Open Font License](https://opensource.org/licenses/OFL-1.1), other digital assets are published in the public domain.